As health communicators, we have a tremendous opportunity to help people quit smoking.

 Yet writing clear and effective short forms of communication, like headlines, promotional taglines, patient health labels and information, can be particularly challenging.

-The way we chose to frame health messages in our writing requires careful consideration, especially when we only have a few words to convey.
+The way we chose to use smoking prevention strategies in our writing requires careful consideration, especially when we only have a few words to convey.

 Writing about the risks associated with poor health behaviour, and fear mongering in the media, are common techniques.
 However, these aren’t the most effective strategies for persuading readers to make healthy choices or inspiring behaviour change.